 Lemon Water Method

 Using lemon water can be an effective approach to get rid of rust and limescale build-up from your kettle.
-Check out the following simple steps to clean your kettle with lemon water:
+Check out the following simple steps to clean your remarkable device with lemon water:

 Step 2: Switch on your kettle and boil the prepared solution for several minutes.
 Allow the mixture to soak for around 15-20 minutes.

 Step 3: Finally, pour out the used solution and rinse your kettle with clean water.

 Baking soda is another viable solution instead of vinegar for the cleaning of kettle.
 To use baking soda, take a look at the given steps:

 Step 1: First of all, fill up your kettle with water.
 Add a tablespoon of baking soda in the water.